Gan-Tu/classwork/cs188-projects/tracking/README.md

 # Introduction
 I will update the spec for this project soon...

+In this project, I will design Pacman agents that use sensors to locate and eat invisible ghosts.
+I’ll advance from locating single, stationary ghosts to hunting packs of multiple moving ghosts with ruthless efficiency.
+Methods used include: Exact/approximate inference + Particle Filtering

 ## Downloads ##
 To download this project, click [here](http://tugan0329.bitbucket.io/downloads/cs188/tracking.zip)